tony20141/tony20141.github.io/projects/project1/project1.md

     *   **Protocol to Network Device:** Ansible (SSH, NETCONF), Puppet (HTTP/REST), Chef (HTTP/REST).
     *   **Agent/Agentless:** Ansible (Agentless), Puppet (Agent-based or Agentless), Chef (Agent-based).
     *   **Push/Pull Model:** Ansible (Push), Puppet (Pull), Chef (Pull).

+### Question
+Question #9

+What identifies the functionality of virtual machines?

+A. The hypervisor communicates on Layer 3 without the need for additional resources.
+B. Each hypervisor supports a single virtual machine and a single software switch.
+C. The hypervisor virtualizes physical components including CPU, memory, and storage.
+**D. Virtualized servers run efficiently when physically connected to a switch that is separate from the hypervisor.**
+    The functionality of virtual machines is identified by the hypervisor virtualizing physical components including CPU, memory, and storage

 **Part V Review - Key Takeaways:**